noaione/yuusha-shoukan-ln/sources/v12/chapter4.md

 Perhaps moved to tears by Funf’s welcome, Vier hugged Funf with tears in her eyes.
 She was immersed in the feeling of warmth in her chest as she felt Funf’s heartfelt joy at her return, but she stiffened when she heard Funf’s next words.

 [...That’s why...
 “I will forgive you after one smack”.]

-[......Eh?]
+[...Eh?]

 Looking at Funf, who removed her hug and said some disturbing phrases, Vier looked up in the sky with a bad feeling in her heart... and turned pale.
 The